Assessment and diagnosis

 Dyslexia Checklist

-For a child that is experiencing literacy difficulties, but they are good at lots of other things it would be useful to use the following checklist.
-By all means refer the child to an educational psychologist if they seem to fit lots of the indicators.
-What would be really useful would be to see what effect changes to the way the child is expected to engage with learning materials has.
-To experiment by adjusting approaches, finding what works and what doesn’t.
+If your child fits many of the below indicators, an assessment to formally diagnose dyslexia could prove very useful.
+It would also be helpful to see what effect changes to the way the child is expected to engage with learning materials has.
+Experiment by adjusting approaches, finding what works and what doesn’t.
 Reflective teaching in essence, is what will really matter to the child.
-This is where the educational psychologist can be useful, they can ask perceptive questions and guide the process of learning about the child's learning.
+A diagnostic assessment will ask perceptive questions and the outcome will guide the process of learning about the child's learning.

 1. Dyslexia checklist